josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 ### If you can, be financially prepared

 If you have the luxury, save money for your search.
-If you don't (if you just found yourself laid off, for example), start cutting expenses now.
-You don't know how long this might take.
+If you don't (if you just found yourself laid off, for example—I'm very sorry), start cutting expenses now.
+Sadly, but realistically: you don't know how long this might take.

-In any case: steel yourself.
-It's likely to take at least 6–8 weeks to find a job in the current market in the best-case scenario.
-It'll most likely be longer, and quite possibly, much longer.
-I say that not to scare you, but to prepare you for the current reality of things.
+Steel yourself, in any case.
+It's likely to take at least 6–8 weeks to find a job in the current market, even in the best-case scenario.
+It'll most likely be longer, and quite possibly much longer.
+I say that not to scare you, but to prepare you for all contingencies.
 Settle in, and find sustainable pace; this will be a marathon, not a sprint.
 It's probably wise to extend your runway as far as it can go.

 ### Get out there and network